The Ultimate Bucket List Italy Road Trip

 Where to Stay in Siena

-Upmarket: Palazzetto Rosso in the heart of Siena is a unique and luxurious boutique hotel that combines medieval architecture with striking contemporary design.
-Housed in a 13th-century red brick building, this one-of-a-kind property offers stylishly decorated rooms featuring a perfect blend of historical charm and modern elegance, with high ceilings, exposed beams, and designer furnishings.
+Upmarket: Palazzetto Rosso in the heart of Siena is a unique and luxurious boutique hotel that combines 13th-century medieval architecture with striking contemporary design.

 Mid-Range: Hotel Athena is a sophisticated 4-star hotel located within the city’s walls.
-Its spacious, elegantly designed rooms provide a relaxing retreat, many featuring views of Siena’s rooftops or the surrounding countryside.
 With free parking, attentive service, and a convenient location just a short walk from Siena’s main attractions, we found the hotel a great choice for exploring Siena.

 Val d’Orcia